 But then I saw these delicious sesame buns in my local supermarket and the idea of a fish burger came to mind.
 We love a good fish burger from time to time.

-That’s why I made a delicious tartar sauce to go with it as well.
+Best sauce for fish burgers?
+I made a delicious tartar sauce to go with them, the perfect match.

 In the end the burgers were a great lunch.